 - Place the shoot in water or a moist, soil-less potting mix, making sure to keep it moist until germination.

-- Swan River daisy cuttings will germinate in about 15 days.
-When they grow two sets of leaves, they are ready for transplanting into the ground.
+- Swan River daisy cuttings will root in about 15 days.
+When they grow two sets of leaves, they are ready for transplanting into a container or in the garden.

 How to Grow Swan River Daisy From Seed